 2. Decide which type of college savings account is best for you

 A dedicated college savings account can help you stay on track toward meeting your college savings goals.
 Depending on the type of account you choose, it may also help reduce or eliminate taxes on your investment gains.
 There are several types of savings accounts from which to choose, including:

-- Coverdell Education Savings Account (ESA): These accounts also allow you to save for college and withdraw money for qualified higher education expenses federal tax-deferred.
-In addition, your savings can be used to pay for qualified expenses at private elementary and secondary schools, a feature that is not available with 529 College Saving Plans.
-However, the annual contribution limit for Coverdell ESAs is just $2,000 per beneficiary and higher income households may not be eligible.
+- Coverdell Education Savings Account (ESA): These accounts also allow you to save for college and withdraw money for qualified education expenses federal tax-deferred.
+However, the annual contribution limit for Coverdell ESAs is just $2,000 per beneficiary, and higher income households may not be eligible.